Here are some suggestions for what to do if your video doesn't export or exports too slowly from Clipchamp Create.

 If you have access to a different computer with a different CPU and graphics card and more memory available, you can try opening and exporting your project on it instead.
 NOTE: to do this you must bring your input files with you, please see working on a Create project on a different computer.

-Alternatively, you can try breaking up a longer editing project into several shorter ones and see if that enables you to export (you can create a copy of a project via the Projects Page or through the top left menu in the project itself, then delete a part of it and try exporting that).
+Alternatively, you can try breaking up a longer editing project into several shorter ones and see if that enables you to export (you can do this easily by creating a copy of a project on the Projects Page, then going in and deleting a part of it and attempting to export what remains).

 If you don't mind sharing your input files with our support team, we can analyse a project that's failing to export to try and determine what the problem is and fix it.
 If you'd like to do this, please get in touch with us through the chat icon in the bottom right.
 Note that at certain times of the day or on weekends it may take some time to receive a response due to time zone differences and our office hours.